rymilton/bdt_omnifold_example/README.md

 # bdt_omnifold_example
-Examples of the boosted decision tree OmniFold.
+Examples of the boosted decision tree OmniFold for inclusion into RooUnfold.

 ## Environment
 To run the examples in this repository, you need the following packages: